-“Don’t give me that ‘society’ bullshit again.
+“Don’t give me that ‘society’ bullshit.
 Living with a thousand rats is unbalanced.
-Letting them all over the streets, feeding them full bags of birdseed at a time, my god, Andrene, that’s disturbed.”
+Letting them all over the streets, feeding them full bags of birdseed and dead cats, my god, Andrene, that’s disturbed.”

 I studied the layout of the rods around me.
 They were poked into the ground at intentional points.
 The rods, in carefully mapped coordinates, created sinkholes anywhere they were planted.
 The chart of how the rods were placed controlled what the sinkholes did.
 What I could read from them revealed that my rats were being dumped seventy miles north…as stones.